Skip advert

 The RS2 set the template for fast Audis to come as the original RS – revered then and a cult classic now

 You’ll have been lucky if you’ve ever seen an Audi RS2 in the metal – just 180 right-hand-drive examples were built, and not all of those came to the UK.
-However, it was this rare, Porsche-developed model that laid out the blueprint for the much higher-volume RS4 and RS6 Avants we know today.
+But it was this rare Porsche-developed model that laid out the blueprint for generations of much higher-volume RS4 and RS6 Avants – genesis of the fast Audi as we’ve come to know it today.

 Advertisement - Article continues below